-- Radio stations in Huntington and Charleston will be asked to announce the delay or closing. - 3.
-Time permitting, newspapers in Huntington and Charleston will be notified.
-Often, however, decisions must be made after the deadlines of newspapers. - 4.
-The Office of University Communications will communicate the specific details of the closing as follows: - a.
-To the Office of Public Safety at (304) 696-HELP. - 5.
-The Office of University Communications will place the closing message on the Huntington campus AUDIX system and the university response number (304) 696-3170.
+- Radio stations in Huntington and Charleston will be asked to announce the delay or closing. - Time permitting, newspapers in Huntington and Charleston will be notified.
+Often, however, decisions must be made after deadlines of newspapers. - The Office of University Communications will communicate the specific details of the delay or closing to the Office of Public Safety at 696-HELP. - The Office of University Communications will place the delay or closing message on the Huntington campus AUDIX system (696-6245) as well as the university response number (696-3170).

-NOTE: The above procedure applies only to the Huntington campus and all releases should make it clear that it relates only to the Huntington campus.
-The South Charleston campus weather-related policy will be managed by the Vice President for Regional Operations using the procedure below.
+NOTE: This section applies only to the Huntington campus and all releases should make it clear that it relates only to the Huntington campus.
+The Marshall University Graduate College (South Charleston campus) weather-related policy will be managed by the Vice President for Regional Operations, and all releases from that office should make clear that it applies only to the South Charleston campus.
+The South Charleston phone number is 746-2500.
+See below for information on MUGC (South Charleston) procedures.